paytonjewell/ReactPortfolioTemplate/README.md

 ## how to use

 - fork the repository and clone locally
-- run `npm install` to install dependencies
+- cd into the project and run `npm install` to install dependencies
 - once installation is complete, run `npm run start` to get your local copy running in the browser.

 ## template instructions